 Children who knew they could do anything, achieve anything if they were willing to work hard, like their parents.

 Can you imagine the pride of looking at a hill and knowing that it is green because you planted all the seeds?
 To bring forth wine from a land once empty?
 To put your arm over your son’s shoulders and tell him: “Son, do you remember the day we finished building the house?
-You helped me lay the titles for the roof.
+You helped me lay the tiles for the roof.
 Our home, we did that, together.”

 They are the pioneers.

 In America, the land of my birth, pioneers of the land are barely remembered.
 Who remembers a time when there were no roads, no cities or towns, no gardens, no businesses?